John P. Meier: Volume 3

-Volume 3 (2001) places Jesus in the context of his followers, the crowds, and his competitors (including Pharisees, Sadducees, Essenes, Samaritans, scribes, and Zealots) in first-century Palestine.
+Volume 3 (2001) places Jesus in the context of his followers, the crowds, and his competitors (including Pharisees, Sadducees, Essenes, Samaritans, scribes, and proto-Zealots) in first-century Palestine.

 Volume 4

 Volume 4 (2009) deals with the ministry of the historical Jesus in relation to Mosaic Law, such subjects as divorce, oaths, and observance of the Sabbath and purity rules, and the various love commandments in the Gospels.

 Volume 5

 Volume 5 (2016) challenges scholarly consensus about the parables and argues instead that only four parables (those of the Mustard Seed, the Evil Tenants, the Talents, and the Great Supper) can be attributed to the historical Jesus with fair certitude.

 Volume 6

 According to his profile on the University of Notre Dame website, Meier was working on a sixth volume at the time he died.
 This volume would have addressed the titles used by and of the historical Jesus.
 The volume was left unfinished: its status and whether it will still be published after Meier's death is currently unclear.